CS-2340-Instructional-Team/AndroidAssignmentSu2025/README.md

 ExampleUnitTest.java contains TODO 7

-Note that some of the TODOs (particulary the ones implementing Intents and Bundles) are dependedent on the implmentation in both of the Activities

-Although it is not essential, you may want consider doing these TODOs in order as the concepts are somewhat sequential.
+Note that some of the TODOs are dependent on previous TODOs.
+So, you may want consider doing these TODOs in sequential order

 Please refer to the Android Tutorial videos posted to Canvas for implementation tips.

-Here is a video displaying the correct functionality of the app that you should strive for: https://youtu.be/Fdn-mDC2STc
+Here is a video displaying the correct functionality of the app that you should strive for: https://youtu.be/VfLajMJY7V4?si=pKAO12THq5zjRSU4